Today's University of Michigan

 Today, the University of Michigan-Ann Arbor is one of the most distinguished universities in the world and a leader in higher education.

-Located along the beautiful Huron River, the university consists of five major physical areas - Central Campus, East Campus, North Campus, Medical Campus and South Campus - that total 3,070 acres, with 483 major buildings.
-University Housing hosts about 25% of the student body in 16 residence halls, 392 undergraduate apartments and 1,082 family and single graduate units.
-96% of all first-year students and approximately 36% of all undergraduates live in University housing.
-In support of the teaching mission, which is at the heart of the University, the housing office facilitates ten residential academic programs known as Michigan Learning Communities
+Located along the beautiful Huron River, the university consists of five major physical areas - Central Campus, East Campus, North Campus, Medical Campus and South Campus - that total 3,070 acres, with 595 buildings.
+University Housing includes 18 residence halls, plus undergraduate apartments and family and single graduate units.
+Nearly all first-year students live in University housing.
+There are also ten residential academic programs known as Michigan Learning Communities

-has 19 libraries, which include the Harlan Hatcher Graduate Library, Health Sciences Libraries, the Harold T. and Vivian B. Shapiro Undergraduate Library, the Shapiro Science Library, and the Art, Architecture & Engineering Library.
-Together the libraries hold over 8 million volumes and over 70,000 serial titles.
-The University is a national leader in the development of digital library resources, having digitized over 2.5 million books to date.
+has 19 libraries that hold over 8 million volumes and 70,000 serial titles.
+The University is a national leader in the development of digital library resources, having digitized over 4.5 million books to date.
 Museums

 that are open to the public are the Detroit Observatory, Exhibit Museum of Natural History (with a planetarium), Kelsey Museum of Archaeology, Museum of Art, Sindecuse Museum of Dentistry, and the Stearns Collection of Musical Instruments.
 Research museums that house extensive collections include the Museum of Anthropology, Museum of Paleontology, Museum of Zoology, and the University Herbarium.